snprim/ST558_project_2/Report-Saturday.md

 ### Boosted Tree

-Now we use one of the ensemble method, boosted tree.
+Now we use one of the ensemble methods, boosted tree.
 We again use `caret` package and set the method as `gbm`.
-We use repeated cross validation (`repeatedcv`) and again set the `tuneLength` as 10 and let the model chooses the best model automatically.
+We use repeated cross validation (`repeatedcv`) and set the `tuneLength` as 10 and let the model chooses the best model automatically.
 Then we use the model to predict `cnt` on the test data.
-Finally, we calculate RMSE to see the fit of the model and for comparison.
+Finally, we calculate RMSE to check the fit of the model.

 ``` r
 modelLookup("gbm")